Diffence: Fencing Membership Privacy With Diffusion Models: Methodology

 Defenders require only a small subset of samples to select the optimal interval.
 After the interval is determined, for each sample requiring protection, the defender randomly selects one sample from the candidate set $C$ that falls within this interval based on the prediction.
 If none of the candidates are within the interval, the closest one is chosen.
 Another possible approach involves continuously generating reconstructions until the sample falls within the defined interval.
 However, we found this method to be inefficient.
 More details on this are discussed in Section \ref{sec:keep generating}.

-Figure \ref{fig:scenarios} provides an example of our defense strategy as applied to the CIFAR-100 dataset.
+Figure \ref{fig:scenarios} provides an example of \name as applied to the CIFAR-100 dataset.
 It illustrates the prediction distribution of reconstructed samples for 1000 data points which is used to select the optimal interval.
-The figure also showcases the distribution of prediction logits for both members and non-members after the selection of the optimal interval using the steps outlined in our defense strategy.
-This visualization clearly demonstrates the effectiveness of our approach in aligning the prediction distributions of member and non-member data, thereby minimizing the potential for privacy leakage.
+The figure also showcases the distribution of prediction logits for both members and non-members after the selection of the optimal interval using the steps outlined in \name.
+This visualization demonstrates the effectiveness of \name in aligning the prediction distributions of member and non-member data, thereby minimizing the potential for privacy leakage.

 \textbf{Scenario 2.} In this scenario, the defender only has access to a subset of members, the interval selection must rely solely on the prediction distribution of member reconstructions.
 In such cases, where only the member prediction distribution is available, we set the interval as $[min(logit_{mem}),mean(logit_{mem})]$.
 This is based on the observation that members typically exhibit higher confidence levels, and often, the lower half of the member distribution significantly overlaps with the upper half of the non-member distribution.
 By observing Figure \ref{fig:scenarios} this approach also significantly narrows the gap between the prediction logits of members and non-members.